Basics of Lighting Selection

 The chips on the outer-circumference cannot be recognized.

-• A light can be installed close to the target.
+3. A light can be installed behind the work piece.

 Simple reflected light